 Classification and Penalties

 Virginia Code § 46.2-868 dictates that reckless driving is a class 1 misdemeanor and it carries extremely serious consequences.
 In Virginia, a Class 1 misdemeanor is the most serious category of misdemeanors and falls just one step short of a felony.
-As a misdemeanor, reckless driving carries a maximum one year in jail, $2500 fine, and 6 month license suspension.
+As a misdemeanor, it a maximum one year in jail, $2500 fine, and 6 month license suspension.
 A conviction means other consequences are likely.
 Consequences (ie: increased insurance premiums, points on your driving record, license suspension and failed criminal background checks) can also be part of your case outcome.

 The most common form of reckless driving is excessive speed.
 Virginia code explains this as: